uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming/model.rst

 Basic Usage Scenario
 ~~~~~~~~~~~~~~~~~~~~~

-Below you can find a typical workflow of using |short_name| algorithm on GPU.
+Below you can find a typical workflow of using |dal_short_name| algorithm on GPU.
 The example is provided for Principal Component Analysis algorithm (PCA).

 The following steps depict how to: